-Parents are an important feature to this course, and this course suggests that the student expand from child-centered care and education programs to family-centered ones, taking into account that the child always comes to school in a context, a fact that can't be ignored.
-UrieBronfenbrenner's ecological model of human development is introduced and discussed in Module 1, to emphasize the numerous influences on children, including families, teachers, schools, communities, and so forth.
-This course goes beyond mere parent involvement to something bigger and more inclusive.
-Partnering with parents isn't about simply educating the adults in children's lives or requiring them to become involved in the program.
-The partnership is a collaboration with shared power and working relationships.
-Communication skills, which are emphasized throughout this course, are the key to those partnerships.
+This course explores the idea that that educating the early childhood student extends beyond education programs that focus on child-centered care to family-centered practices, taking into account that the early education student always comes to school in a context.
+UrieBronfenbrenner's ecological model of human development is introduced to emphasize the numerous influences on early childhood students, including families, teachers, schools, communities, and so forth.
+This course explores how building relationships with families requires inclusive collaboration, effective communication, and ongoing education for parents and the adults in the early childhood student's lives.
 This course examines developmental theory and adds diverse perspectives from a base of solid academics, constructivist theory, and the experiences of the author of the text.